Help us improve your experience.

 The default resource limits for containers are controlled through a file located at /etc/extensions/platform_attributes.
 You will see the following text upon opening this file:

-To change the resource limits for containers, add values to the EXTENSIONS entries at the bottom of the file:
+To change the resource limits for containers, add values to the EXTENSIONS entries at the bottom of the file.
+Make sure to do this prior to starting the Docker process.

 CAUTION: